June 11, 2026

 • Rewards structure may not suit category-specific spending

-The Chase Ink Business Unlimited® Credit Card is a straightforward option for owners who want consistent rewards without juggling categories.
-It offers unlimited flat-rate cash back on every purchase and provides a sizable welcome bonus for new accounts.
+The Chase Ink Business Unlimited® Credit Card is a straightforward option if you want consistent rewards without juggling categories.
+It offers unlimited flat-rate cash back on every purchase and a sizable welcome bonus for new accounts.

 Since it belongs to the Chase family, you also gain access to the broader Ultimate Rewards program, which adds flexibility for how you redeem cash back or transfer points.
-With no annual fee, it appeals to small businesses that want predictable value and access to a major banking network.
+There's no annual fee.

 Key features: